4rvyn/ExoShoeGUI/README.md

     - Locate the `tab_configs` list at the end of the customizable section.
     - Modify the layouts to display your new data.
 You will need to change the `data_type` strings within the component `config` dictionaries to match the keys your new data handlers produce.
     - Remove or replace components that are specific to the thesis project (e.g., the insole pressure map, impedance plots) with components relevant to your data.
+4.  **Further Possibilities - Creating New GUI Components**
+    - The modular architecture allows you to create entirely new visualization components beyond the ones provided.
+This is powerful for unique sensors or custom data representations.
+To do so, you create a Python class that inherits from `BaseGuiComponent`.

 The built-in **`Help`** window provides a more detailed, step-by-step guide for each of these customization tasks.
 After making these changes, the application will be tailored to your custom hardware.